chhokara/spark-data-lake/README.md

 # Potential Improvements:
 The data on user events can be processed in real-time using a technology such as Apache Kafka which is distributed, scaleable, and fault tolerant.
 This would also allow the analytics team to gain insights on their users in real-time.

+Including data quality checks to ensure that the data coming from the S3 buckets is vaild.